* biodiversity conservation * sustainable development *

 * ECOTOURISMOLOGY *

 Recreation, Park, & Tourism Management

 Human Dimensions of Natural Resources & the Environment (HDNRE)

 Latin American Studies Program

-At Penn St. my teaching corresponds to these interests.
-The on-campus and field courses I have taught focus on nature-based tourism, social and environmental sustainability, community development, the environment, and qualitative research methods.
-I currently serve as the Faculty-in-charge of the Sustainability Leadership minor at Penn State and faculty co-leader of the Penn State Parks and People Tanzania field course.
+At Penn St. my teaching corresponds to these interests in biodiversity conservation and sustainable development.
+The on-campus and field courses I have taught focus on nature-based tourism, social and environmental sustainability, community development, environmental conservation, and qualitative research methods.
+Between 2016-2020, I served as the Faculty-in-charge of the Sustainability Leadership minor at Penn State and faculty co-leader of the Penn State Parks and People Tanzania field course.

-Graduate students interested in pursuing advanced study in these interest areas are encouraged to further review information about the Human Dimensions of Natural Resources and the Environment (HDNRE) program and the Department of Recreation, Park and Tourism Management, including the RPTM Graduate Handbook.
+Graduate students interested in pursuing advanced study in these interest areas under my supervision are encouraged to further review information about the Human Dimensions of Natural Resources and the Environment (HDNRE), the LandscapeU NSF Research Traineeship program, and the Department of Recreation, Park and Tourism Management, including the RPTM Graduate Handbook.
 Other individuals interested more broadly in the activities of our department may access the RPTM 2015-2019 Strategic Plan here.